hmchou56/centra8/centra6/workshop.md

 ## Workshop on Globally Situated Perspectives on AI in the Edge-Cloud-HPC Continuum
 A precursor workshop to the CENTRA 6 Meeting

 While the potential of Artificial Intelligence (AI) is practically unlimited, its ramifications are often contextual based on localized (country) situations.
-We invite CENTRA researchers, practitioners, and professionals to submit short abstracts to the 1-day Workshop on Globally Situated Perspectives on AI in the Edge-Cloud-HPC Continuum.
+We invite CENTRA researchers, practitioners, and professionals to submit short abstracts to the 1-day workshop on Globally Situated Perspectives on AI in the Edge-Cloud-HPC Continuum.
 The workshop aims for a series of short papers that explore artificial intelligence (AI) and edge computing, specifically focusing on:
 - Regional or global issues in the continuum from edge devices to cloud infrastructure for AI
 - Global research partnerships for rapid responses to global issues
 - Edge computing architectures and post 5G implications for AI applications